 Analyze the Data

-Before you draw a final conclusion, the data should be analyzed.
+Before you draw a conclusion, the data should be analyzed.
 You can use statistics to determine if there is a stronger relationship between certain types of detergents and stain removal than there is between other types.